 We see videos on the internet of them staging people who are supposed to be dead, and then the next moment they jump up because they think the scene is finished filming.

-They've been using Red Cross ambulances for arms uh transportation for years and all that.
+They've been using Red Cross ambulances for arms transportation for years and all that.

-He apologized to Muslim American leaders for questioning Hamas's death toll, but I'll tell you what he didn't bring up is that almost every major media organization in this country got wrong and and blamed Israel for something they didn't do, which was bomb a hospital and kill five hundred doctors, nurses, and patients.
+He apologized to Muslim American leaders for questioning Hamas's death toll, but I'll tell you what he didn't bring up is that almost every major media organization in this country got wrong and blamed Israel for something they didn't do, which was bomb a hospital and kill 500 doctors, nurses, and patients.

-Uh As a matter of fact, that missile came from the Islamic Shihad, and it didn't hit the hospital.
+As a matter of fact, that missile came from the Islamic Jihad and it didn't hit the hospital.

-This is a hostages reporting Sinwar, the mastermind, if you can call it that of this sick set of atrocities, met with them, and he arrived through a tunnel to meet with them.
+Listen, the hostages are reporting Sinwar, the mastermind, if you can call it that, of this sick set of atrocities, met with them and he arrived through a tunnel to meet with them.

-All right, quick break more with Joe Pollock and David Shun on the latest out of the Middle East in Israel.
+All right, quick break more with Joel Pollack and David Schoen on the latest out of the Middle East in Israel.

 We've been in political media for a long time.